ratnesh-12/Bitwise-Operators/README.md

 reset = i & (~(1 << bit_to_be_reset)) to reset the bit.<br>
 Display the new values after setting and resetting.<br>
 End the program.<br>

+# Conclusion:
+These programs showcase the power of bitwise operations in C++, enabling efficient data manipulation at the binary level.